aspose-barcode/Aspose.BarCode-Documentation/java/getting-started/product-overview/_index.md

 The other advantage is that the library facilitates decoding even low-quality or damaged barcode images.
 Therefore, it enables high recognition efficiency for most supported symbology types.

-Developers can download fully featured demos and working examples written in Java to better understand our product.
-Developers can download the fully functional **Aspose.BarCode for Java** library and working examples to test the full version and better understand our product.
-Developers can download the fully functional **Aspose.BarCode for Java** library and working examples to test the full version and better understand our product.
+Developers can download the fully functional ***Aspose.BarCode for Java*** library and working examples to test its full capabilities and better understand our product.
 The library is available for direct download <a href="https://releases.aspose.com/barcode/java/" target="_blank">here</a> and can also be included via Maven from <a href="https://releases.aspose.com/java/repo/com/aspose/aspose-barcode/" target="_blank">this repository</a>.

 ## **Main Features**